 78. What are Google’s most important ranking factors?

 - High Authority Backlinks

 - Mobile friendly interface

 79. What could be the domain factors that affect the ranking of a website on Google?

 - Age of the domain

-Keyword in top level domain
+- Keyword in top level domain

 - Keyword as the first word in a domain

 - Domain registration length

 - Keyword in subdomain

 - Stability in the domain history

 - Exact Match Domain

 - Penalized WhoIs owner

-Country TLD extension helps to rank for that particular country
+- Country TLD extension helps to rank for that particular country

 80. What could be the page level/on-page factors that affect the ranking of a website on Google?

-Keyword in the title tag and description tag
+- Keyword in the title tag and description tag

-A title tag that starts with a keyword
+- A title tag that starts with a keyword

 - Keyword in H1, H2, H3 tags

 - Keyword density on the page

 - Page Loading Speed

 - Use of AMP

 - Hidden content/Duplicate content

 81. What could be the site level factors that affect the ranking of a website on Google?

-Valuable and unique content
+- Valuable and unique content

-A Sitemap makes indexing easy
+- A Sitemap makes indexing easy

-YouTube Videos (Since Google owns YouTube)
+- YouTube Videos (Since Google owns YouTube)

 Google Analytics is a free web analytics tool that is ideal for small and medium-sized businesses.
 It helps to track the number of visitors on a website and analyze their behaviour.
 This data from Google Analytics helps in creating and strengthening marketing strategies.
 It gives information about:

-The number of current users on your site
+- The number of current users on your site

-City and Country location of your website visitors
+- City and Country location of your website visitors

-Through which channel you acquired visitors
+- Through which channel you acquired visitors

-Behaviour of the user
+- Behaviour of the user

-Popular pages of your website
+- Popular pages of your website

-Dwell time of visitors
+- Dwell time of visitors

-Top selling products
+- Top selling products

 Tool related SEO interview Questions

 SEMrush is a research and analysis tool used for preparing audit report, backlink analysis, URL rankings, competitive analysis, keyword research, content strategies, etc.

 AHREFS is an SEO analysis tools used for preparing audit report, backlink analysis, URL rankings, competitive analysis, keyword research, content strategies, etc.

 Google My Business is a free platform that helps small businesses create and manage their listings on Google search.
 This tool is particularly helpful for local SEO.

 Yoast SEO is a WordPress Plugin that helps to optimize a website for search engines.
 It helps a website meet the highest SEO standards with regard to content as well as technical aspects of the website.

 Other important SEO Interview Questions

 Pogo Sticking is going back and forth between different search results.
 For example, clicking on the first result, going back to the results page and entering the second result/website.
 If the user clicks back and forth from your website, it gives a red signal to Google that this is not what the user is looking for which results in a fall in ranking.

-88. What is NAP?
 NAP stands for Name, Address, Phone Number.
 NAP is highly useful for local SEO.
 Google takes NAP data into account when displaying companies in geo-targeted searches results.

 Social signals are the likes, shares, votes, pins, or views people place on various social media sites such as Facebook, Twitter, LinkedIn, etc. These social signals convey search engines that your brand is being talked about by consumers, and this improves your SERP ranking because search engines view social signals as trusted sources of recommendations.

 An SEO audit is a standard procedure followed on a regular basis to analyse the performance of a website, its individual pages, and overall traffic.
 The purpose of the SEO audit is to identify the issues affecting organic search performance.
 The issues could be technical SEO issues, website structure issues, on-page SEO issues, potential off-site problems, user experience issues, content related issues, etc.